mantidproject/mantid/docs/source/algorithms/EnggFocus-v1.rst

 TOF.
 The output workspace produced by this algorithm has one spectrum.
 The algorithm also normalizes the spectra values by current or proton charge, using :ref:`algm-NormaliseByCurrent` so that the output workspace is focused and normalized.
+In the focusing process, several bins will be masked as well.
+A list of minimum and maximum TOF bin boundaries for the masking can be given.
+The default values of this list is set for the ENGIN-X instrument.

 If a table of detector positions is passed as an input property, the detectors are calibrated before performing the conversions between TOF